AdobeDocs/workfront.en/help/classic/workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md

   <pre>/workfront</pre> Or&nbsp; <pre>/wf </pre> followed by a space and the name of an action you want to perform in Workfront.
   This indicates that your command is meant for the Workfront app.
 The commands for Workfront work only when you have already configured the Workfront app with your Slack instance.

-For a list of all the commands you can run from Slack for Workfront, see [Access Workfront from a slash command in Slack](#access-workfront-from-slash-command).
+For a list of all the commands you can run from Slack for Workfront, see [Access Workfront from a slash command in Slack](#access-workfront-from-a-slash-command-in-slack).

-## Log in to Workfront from Slack
+## Log in to Workfront from Slack {#log-in-to-workfront-from-slack}

 When you type any command in the message field in Slack, you will be asked to log in to Workfront first.
-For a complete list of Workfront commands from Slack, see&nbsp;the [Access Workfront from a slash command in Slack](#access-workfront-from-slash-command) section in this article.&nbsp;
+For a complete list of Workfront commands from Slack, see&nbsp;the [Access Workfront from a slash command in Slack](#access-workfront-from-a-slash-command-in-slack) section in this article.&nbsp;

 To log in to Workfront from Slack: